The Yamas and Niyamas: The Wisdom Jewels of Meditation in Action10 October to 5 December 2018

 £105 including course materials and audio recordings of the course.

-Contact us or to BOOK NOW: All meditation traditions have their ethical guidelines, or core values that create the basis for a life lived wisely, happily and compassionately, for example truthfulness, non-harming and kindness.
+All meditation traditions have their ethical guidelines, or core values that create the basis for a life lived wisely, happily and compassionately, for example truthfulness, non-harming and kindness.
 In Tantra and more widely in the various yoga paths, these values are called the ‘yamas and niyamas’, meaning ‘restraints and observances’.

 In this 9 week long evening class we will explore the yamas (non-harm, truthfulness, non-excess, non-possessiveness and non-stealing) and the niyamas (contentment, purity, calmness, compassion, self-discipline, self-enquiry, and surrender to one’s higher nature) through the lens of mindfulness, inner enquiry, meditation and yoga philosophy.
 We will explore ways we can connect and align with these principles for greater clarity, vitality, peace, wisdom and compassion.